 Other individuals may also be permitted to carry a firearm in public if they have a concealed carry permit or are on the premises of a gun club where they are a member.

 Talk to a Los Angeles Loaded Firearm Lawyer for Free

 Just because you were arrested for carrying a loaded firearm does not mean you have to be convicted.
-The Simmrin Law Group can defend your case and help you avoid jail time, avoid a felony conviction or even win your case outright.
-Let us give you a FREE consultation.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+The Simmrin Law Group can defend your case and help you avoid jail time, avoid a felony conviction, or even win your case outright.

 Give us a call or fill out our online contact form to schedule a free, no-obligation consultation with a member of our legal team.
 One of our carrying a loaded firearm in public defense lawyers in Los Angeles will review your case and advise you about all your legal options.
 We will do everything in our power to make sure you get the best possible outcome for your case.